pmoreno-rodriguez/pmoreno-rodriguez.github.io/docs/gravthemes/future2021/index.md

 ```
 To make modifications, you can copy the `user/themes/future2021/future2021.yaml` file to `user/config/themes/` folder and modify, or you can use the admin plugin.

+> [!WARNING]
-!> NOTE: Do not modify the `user/themes/future2021/future2021.yaml` file directly or your changes will be lost with any updates
+> NOTE: Do not modify the `user/themes/future2021/future2021.yaml` file directly or your changes will be lost with any updates

 ## Custom Logos